Doris Kearns Goodwin is a world-renowned presidential historian, public speaker and Pulitzer Prize-winning and best-selling author.

 Ms. Goodwin is well known for her appearances and commentary on television, where she is seen frequently on all the major television and cable networks and shows, including Meet the Press, The Late Show with Stephen Colbert, and many others.
 She was featured as herself on the FX horror anthology American Horror Story and on The Simpsons in the role of Lisa Simpson’s teacher.

 Ms. Goodwin has served as a consultant and has been interviewed extensively for documentaries on President Lyndon B. Johnson, the Kennedy family, Franklin Roosevelt, Abraham and Mary Lincoln, and Ken Burns’ highly acclaimed PBS series The History of Baseball and most recently Mr. Burns’ The Roosevelts: An Intimate History.

 Ms. Goodwin graduated magna cum laude and Phi Beta Kappa from Colby College, and was a Woodrow Wilson Fellow.
 She earned a Ph.D. in Government from Harvard University, where she taught Government, including a course on the American Presidency, and, at the age of just 24, became a White House Fellow, working directly with President Lyndon Johnson.
 Ms. Goodwin served as an assistant to President Johnson in his last year in the White House, and later assisted him in the preparation of his memoirs.

-Ms. Goodwin travels extensively to speak publicly on leadership.
-Ms. Goodwin and her husband Richard N. Goodwin, the writer, presidential advisor, speechwriter and playwright, reside in Concord, Massachusetts.
+Ms. Goodwin travels extensively to speak on college campuses and to public and private groups and companies on the subject of leadership.
+She lives in Concord, Massachusetts.
 Ms. Goodwin was the first woman to enter the Boston Red Sox locker room, and is a devoted fan of the World Series-winning team.